SWILA: Moral lessons for Mariga in Kibra defeat

 By having many Lorna Kiplagats our sports will definitely realize the much needed growth.

--The author is a two-time winner of the MCK Print Sports Journalist of the Year and also the Radio and Digital Sports at RMS
+-The author is a two-time winner of the MCK Print Sports Journalist of the Year and also the Radio and Digital Sports Editor at RMS

 For Citizen TV updates